Dhuruvm/BrieflyAI/replit.md

 ## Overview

-This is a full-stack AI-powered note-taking application that processes various content types (text, PDFs, audio, video URLs) and generates structured notes using Google's Gemini AI model.
-The app features a modern dark-themed UI with real-time processing animations and comprehensive note organization.
+This is a full-stack AI-powered note-taking application with integrated NoteGen Agent Engine that processes various content types (text, PDFs, audio, video URLs) and generates both structured notes and beautiful handwritten-style study notes as PDFs.
+The app features a modern dark-themed UI with ChatGPT-style professional interface, real-time processing animations, and comprehensive note organization powered by Google's Gemini AI models.

 ## User Preferences